Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 Section 4: Adding, Modifying or Deleting a Policy or Procedure

-1. A proposal to add, modify or delete a policy or procedure must be submitted by the contact from the originating department to the Assistant to the President in order to be included on the agenda for the next College Council meeting for which an agenda has not already been released.
+1. A proposal to add, modify or delete a policy or procedure must be submitted by the contact from the originating department to the Executive Assistant to the President in order to be included on the agenda for the next College Council meeting for which an agenda has not already been released.

 1. Any proposal to delete an existing policy or procedure must be accompanied by a brief statement regarding the justification for its deletion.